MinaProtocol/mina/src/app/website/posts/scans.markdown

 A scan that periodically emits complete values, not every time an `'a` datum appears on a stream, but maybe every few times.
 This therefore has slightly different semantics than a traditional scan operation.

 See the example in the comment: Rather than returning a stream emitting 1→3→6→10→15→21→28→36, we buffer data elements 1 through 4 and compute with those in parallel, and only emit the resulting sum, 10, when we’re done.
 Likewise we buffer 5 through 8, and combine that with 10 and emit that 36 when we’re done.
-We periodically emit intermediate results instead of doing so every time.
+We periodically emit intermediate results instead of doing so every&nbsp;time.

 ## Naive Implementation of Periodic Scan